Building-acoustics-TU-Eindhoven/Diffusion/doc/Documentation2D.md

 - Absorption coefficient of the surface alpha for one frequency only;
 - Source point power Ws in Watts;
 - Volume of the source Vs in m^3;
-- Position of the source x_source in m in the x direction;
+- Position of the source x_source,y_source in m in the x,y directions;
-- Position of the receiver x_rec in m in the x direction.
+- Position of the receiver x_rec,y_rec in m in the x,y directions.

 ## Implementation
-1. Geometry model - Set up the dimension of the line\
+1. Geometry model - Set up the dimension of the plane \
-2. Set up the spatial distribution and temporal distribution (dx, dy and dt)\
+2. Set up the spatial distribution and temporal distribution (dx, dy and dt) \
-3. Calculate Absorption term based on one absorption coefficient and the type of absorption condition (Sabine, Eyring or Modified)\
+3. Calculate Absorption term based on one absorption coefficient and the type of absorption condition (Sabine, Eyring or Modified) \
 4. Define Diffusion coefficient Dx and Dy as constants:
 ```{math}
 Dx = Dy = (λc)/3